 2. Anticipate congestion

 Busy periods can bring unexpectedly high numbers of customers into your building.
-These can quickly throw up safety issues, and it doesn’t have to be Black Friday!
+These can quickly throw up safety issues, and it doesn’t have to be Black Friday or Christmas shopping!
 Think carefully about the placement of special offer or popular store items to avoid causing obstructions.
 Look at your layout to see where the bottlenecks are.
 Guide visitors around the customer area with well-placed signage, which will help keep staff members free to deal with other issues.

 Take a look at our Black Friday article for detailed guidance on managing large visitor numbers.